Lenox Hall: Early history

 On coming to St. Louis to establish a school, a name could not be decided upon, and it was while walking with her father, discussing the question, that they came upon Lenox Place—a beautiful residence portion of the city.
 "Here" she said, "is a name, suitable, musical and short, and if it stands for someone great and good, we will adopt it."
 Referring to the encyclopedia it was found that James Lenox was an American bibliophilist and philanthropist, founder of the Lenox Library in New York City for public reference, built in 1870.
 Later, this was combined with the Astor and Tilden Libraries as the New York Public Library.

 Without a pupil registered or one promised, Thomas went ahead and opened Lenox Hall, engaging a faculty and arranging a course of study covering all grades of college preparatory work.
 She also selected a graduate of Pratt Institute for a full course in domestic science; established a full art course under competent teachers; and engaged instructors for piano, voice and violin.

-It was a daring thing to do, but Thomas looked into the future and believed there would be a demand for such a school in this growing metropolis.
-Success came from the start.
-Every year, it was necessary to add to the capacity of the institution, several buildings being rented to accommodate the resident pupils.
+Thomas believed that there would be a demand for such a school in this growing metropolis.
+He was proved correct, since every year it became necessary to add to the capacity of the institution, as several buildings were rented to accommodate the resident pupils.

 The well-equipped school had accommodation for forty resident pupils, representing twelve states but largely from the Southwest.